 San Pedro de Rozados – Salamanca

-Today you will start the last stage towards Salamanca.
-You will start the route heading towards the town of Morille, walking between large pastures.
-Then you will arrive at Miranda de Arzán and after 9 kilometres, at the end of the stage in Salamanca.
+Today you will undertake the last stage towards Salamanca.
+You will start your journey by heading to the town of Morille, walking among large pastures.
+Later you will arrive at Miranda de Arzán and after 9 kilometers, at the end of the stage in Salamanca.
 You have arrived.
 This is the end of the Vía de la Plata from Mérida to Salamanca.
 What if we continue to Santiago?

 Salamanca is a beautiful and historic city where you can relax and enjoy.
 Among its many monuments and places of obligatory visit, we recommend you to know the Plaza Mayor and the cathedral complex, the Historic Building of the University, the House of the Shells, or the Towers of the Clergy.
 Gastronomically you will marvel at the traditional cuisine of this place, where you should not leave without tasting the ham, meats, cheeses and salmantine sausages.